Private healthcare in the United Kingdom: Primary care

 In 1971/2, about 2% of general practitioners’ income was derived from hospital, local authority and non-NHS public sector work, and about 6% from private practice.
 As Health Secretary Matt Hancock pointed out in 2018, "almost all GP practices are private companies".
 They work for the NHS under contract and, rather unusually for private contractors, have access to the NHS pension scheme.
 Dentists, opticians and pharmacies are also private contractors, but do not have access to the pension scheme.

 In 1977, some 11% of general dental practitioners' time was spent on work other than in the general dental service, probably mainly on private practice.

 There were about 1.12 million subscribers to provident schemes in 1978, of whom 869,000 were members of group schemes.
 Subscriptions often cover more than one person and in 1978 a total of 2.39 million people were covered.

 In March 2019 the Care Quality Commission revealed that of the private primary care services it had inspected of 32 out of 66 consulting doctor services and 16 out of 38 slimming clinics did not provide safe care.
 They were particularly concerned with the safety and efficacy of prescribing of high-risk medicines including opioid painkillers, antibiotics, unlicensed and clinically ineffective medicines and with poor communication between the private services and NHS GPs.

+Non-NHS funded primary care

+Non-NHS funded primary care in the UK encompasses a range of private services, from traditional face-to-face clinics and online providers to emerging models like concierge medicine.
+Patients may choose to access these services for faster appointments, longer consultations, or more personalised care than typically available through the NHS.

+Private GP appointments are widely available in major UK cities.
+These services are typically offered on a pay-as-you-go basis, with consultation fees ranging from £70 to £250, depending on location and appointment duration.

+There has also been significant growth in digital healthcare platforms offering virtual consultations via smartphone or computer.
+Providers offer video appointments, remote prescriptions, and onward referrals, often without the need for registration with a specific practice.
+Some services are integrated into NHS offerings, while others operate entirely outside of it, charging subscription fees or per-appointment charges.

+A smaller but growing sector involves membership-based GP services, often described as concierge medicine.
+These practices charge monthly or annual fees in exchange for 24/7 access, extended appointment times, home visits, and continuity with a named doctor.
+Unlike traditional private clinics, these services typically do not charge per consultation but offer comprehensive ongoing care.

+Concierge services are most common among high-net-worth individuals and older patients seeking direct access to a GP without the limitations of standard appointment systems.
+Critics argue these models contribute to a two-tier healthcare system, while advocates suggest they offer needed flexibility and can alleviate NHS burden for those able and willing to pay.